oimoyu/blender_bonex_document/source/simulation.rst

 **Playback simulate**: If enable, simulate during playback.
 For simple scene, playback may be smooth, but in a heavy scene, playback may be very laggy, youcan try to disable this, and play animation after bake animation into keyframe.

-**Set Keyframe Mode**: Blender Setting Keyframe has a big performance issuse.
-So I provide two way to set keyframe.
-"Normal": set keyframe by advanced API, using more time.
-"Fast": set keyframe by basic api, faster, but it will cause existing keyframes to become linear.
-"Fast" is a better choice if you didn't be setting any keyframes manually on the bones that will be simulated.

 Keyframe is setting on driver objects, if you want keyframe on bones, go to "Pose -> Animation -> Bake Action -> Clear Constraint"

 **Bake range**: Set simulation range for baking.
 If not set bake range will be scene frame range.